Custom Rules

 | Bulk actions | Select multiple rules to activate, deactivate, or delete |

-Click **Create validation** (top right).
-The editor opens with three sections: General Setting, Trigger Conditions, and Error Message.
+Click Create validation (top right).
+The editor opens with these sections: Name & status, Trigger conditions, App failure fallback, and Error message.

 | Setting | Description |